BobFrostMan/wrappedelements/doc/Motivation.md

 # Motivation
 As a test automation engineer I hate to write synchronization and wait code, so I want to create quick and stable ui autotests.
-I need a robust semantically laconic ui framework that save me a lot of time during ui web test automation.
+I need a robust semantically laconic ui framework that saves me a lot of time during ui web test automation.
-I hate spend time in debug and adjust waiters.
-I want to write tests quick and easy.
+I hate to spend time in debug and adjust waiters.
+I want to write tests quickly and easily.

-# User portrait
+# For whom?
+For test automation engineer who:
-- Test automation engineer that want to write UI test once and doesn't want to support it anymore
+- Wants to write UI test once and doesn't want to support it anymore
 - Hates duplications
 - Hates to write a lot of boilerplate code
 - Likes clean and simple looking code
-- Proactive, always looking for challenges not for routine fighting
+- Hates routine and tries to avoid it

 # Features list:
 - [X] Clear and simple Page object classes (juicy)